DebasishDhal/Thesis_Repository/README.md

 # Title - Retrieval of Earth's Atmospheric Properties using INSAT-3DR satellite data
-This repository consists of codes I wrote for my MSc thesis work.
+This repository consists of codes written by me for my MSc thesis work titled "**Retrieval of Earth's atmospheric properties using INSAT-3DR satellite data**".

 ## AIM